Open access policies of research funding organisations

 If open access publication is not an option for legal reasons, the researchers must apply for exemption.

-As of April 2013, the Wellcome Trust has binding regulations on open access for all peer-reviewed research literature financed by the Wellcome Trust.
-Editorials, letters, proceedings and reviews are exempt from the obligation.
+As of April 2013, the Wellcome Trust mandates open access for all peer-reviewed research publications funded by the Wellcome Trust.
+Editorials, letters, proceedings and reviews are not subject to this mandate.

 As of October 2013, all academic book publications must be archived in PMC Bookshelf and Europe PubMed Central and made publicly available within 6 months.
-If publication costs are incurred here (golden road) the book publication must be published immediately under a Creative Commons licence without an embargo and made open access.
+If publication incurs book processing charges (gold route) the book publication must be published open access immediately under a Creative Commons licence without an embargo.
 The Wellcome Trust recommends the Creative Commons Attribution (CC-BY) licence for this purpose but also accepts non-commercial licences such as the Creative Commons Attribution Non Commercial (CC-BY-NC) licence or the Creative Commons Attribution Non Commercial No Derivatives (CC-BY-NC-ND) licence.
 Book publications should be registered via firstname.lastname@example.org.